 The bulk of this live outing highlights the group's blithe, breezy, and up-tempo jazz grooves.
 Sutton's highly noticeable verve and charisma is enacted with a touch of sophisticated elegance that is counterbalanced by the group's thoroughly entertaining presentation.
 It must have been an exciting set, partly due to the quintet's tuneful choruses and razor-sharp unison runs.
 But on "The Lady Is a Tramp, Sutton rather diligently injects a smidgeon of grit and chutzpah into her delivery.
 Hence she creates a mood that summons up notions of an after-hours performance at a swanky Manhattan cocktail lounge.
 Simply stated, it's a winner!
 (Zealously recommended...)

 Softly, as in a Morning Sunrise; Let's Face the Music and Dance; 'S Wonderful; Between the

-People Will Say We're In Love; If I Loved You; Surrey With the Fringe On Top; Cheek to Cheek;
+People Will Say We're in Love; If I Loved You; Surrey with the Fringe on Top; Cheek to Cheek;

 Blue Skies; I Get a Kick Out of You; The Lady Is a Tramp; What a Little Moonlight Will Do; On

-Tierney Sutton: vocals; Christian Jacob: piano; Trey Henry: bass; Kevin Axt: bass; Ray
+Tierney Sutton: vocals; Christian Jacob: piano; Trey Henry and Kevin Axt: bass; Ray Brinker: drums.